 Exeter deserves to be better known.
 It has a walled medieval city centre, which, though it suffered during WWII, still has enough medieval, Tudor and later buildings to be interesting.
 The Cathedral dates from 1050: the two towers are Norman and the magnificent west front (second only to Wells) was built between 1340 and 1470.
 The west front was worked on by the Bakers in the 1970s after their work at Wells and also gives examples of stone conservation from every decade since.
 While some work was done to the interior by the Victorians, a lot of medieval fabric (with original colour) and fittings (minstrels’ gallery and Bishop’s throne) remain.

-The 2020 BLF Conference and Gathering will be based at the Streatham Campus of the University of Exeter, built in a beautiful and lushly planted country estate, a Registered Botanic Garden.
+The Gathering will be based at the Streatham Campus of the University of Exeter, built in a beautiful and lushly planted country estate, a Registered Botanic Garden.
 Our base for plenary sessions will be the Reed Hall of the University of Exeter, a splendid C19 grade II listed Italianate villa built for an India merchant.

 Bed and breakfast accommodation (all with ensuite) is available in Holland Hall, a modern hall of residence two minutes from Reed Hall.